 How to Grow and Care for Echeveria 'Dionysos'

 Watering: During the growing season, the "soak and dry" method is the preferred schedule for this plant.
-Water deeply and then let the soil completely dry out before watering again.
+Water deeply and then let the soil dry out completely before watering again.
 Water sparingly during the winter, only enough to keep the plant from shriveling.
 Above all, if you have a saucer under the pot, do not forget to empty the excess water.

 Fertilizing: Although it can grow well without fertilizer, the plant may benefit from extra nutrients.
-Feed only during the growing season and use a water-soluble fertilizer diluted to half the recommended strength.
+Feed only during the growing season and use a water-soluble fertilizer diluted to half-strength.

-Repotting: If growing it in a container, repot as needed in spring or early summer, but ensure the soil is dry before you start.
+Repotting: If growing in a container, repot as needed in spring or early summer.
+Ensure the soil is dry before starting.
 Also, always use a container with drainage holes.

 Propagation: Echeveria 'Dionysos' is easily propagated by leaves or offsets.
 Therefore, spring is the best time to take leaf cuttings or separate offsets.